-All students will be required to submit permission slips and emergency contact information as well as health-related forms in order to attend any of the team events.
+All students will be required to submit permission slips and emergency contact information as well as health-related forms to the school district in order to attend any of the team events.

 9. COLLEGE AND CAREER OPPORTUNITIES

 Inspiring the next generation of STEAM leaders!